openstack/cliff/doc/source/user/introduction.rst

 The :class:`cliff.commandmanager.CommandManager` knows how to load individual command plugins.
-The default implementation uses `setuptools entry points`_ but any mechanism for loading commands can be used by replacing the default :class:`CommandManager` when instantiating an :class:`App`.
+The default implementation uses `entry points`_ but any mechanism for loading commands can be used by replacing the default :class:`CommandManager` when instantiating an :class:`App`.